Resentment in Relationships: How to Identify and Overcome It

 Causes of Resentment in Relationships

 Has your partner done something that’s bothering you?
 Have you figured it out or not?
 You have felt let out, misunderstood, or ignored.
-That’s what every one of us deals with at some pointing our relationships.
-But it must be noted for extended periods, or it can damage your relationship severely if left unaddressed.
+That’s what every one of us deals with at some point in our relationships.
+But it must be noted that for extended periods, or it can damage your relationship severely if left unaddressed.

-Research shows rage, surprise, disgust, contempt, and shock combine emotions in Resentment.
+Research shows that rage, surprise, disgust, contempt, and shock combine to form the emotion of resentment.
 Nevertheless, other research suggests that Resentment in relationships occasionally arises from a person’s belief that they have been neglected, even if this belief may not be valid.

 1. Unrealistic expectations